Janiana: Florent Schmitt’s Rich, Robust Symphony for String Orchestra (1941)

 Jane Evrard, French conductor

-Jane Evrard (1893-1984), wife of French conductor Gaston Poulet and founder of l’Orchestre féminin de Paris, led the first performance of Florent Schmitt’s Janiana Symphony.
+Jane Evrard (1893-1984), wife of French conductor Gaston Poulet and founder of l’Orchestre féminin de Paris, led the first performance of Florent Schmitt’s Janiana Symphony in 1942.

 The Janiana Symphony was composed in 1941 at Schmitt’s country retreat in Artiguemy, high in the Pyrenees Mountains.
 As alluded to in its title, the symphony was dedicated to Jane Evrard, France’s first female professional orchestral conductor, and her Orchestre féminin de Paris.
 This was an ensemble of 25 women musicians that Maestra Evrard founded in 1930, and for which other French composers such as Albert Roussel, Jean Rivier and Jean-Yves Daniel-Lesur also created scores.